iamazizbohra/Sorting-Algorithms-In-Java/src/sort/bubble/README.md

 # Bubble Sort
+*Largest element will be bubbled to the last in every pass*

 ### Time Complexity

 ---
-1. Worst Case : O(n<sup>2</sup>).
+1. Worst Case: O(n<sup>2</sup>).
 The worst case occurs when we want to sort a list in ascending order, but it is arranged in descending order.
-2. Best Case : O(n).
+2. Best Case: O(n).
 The average case is when the list is arranged in a jumbled order.
-3. Average Case : O(n).
+3. Average Case: O(n).
 The best case occurs when the list is already arranged in the desired order.

 ### Space Complexity